 Now, paste the resulting single-line strings into your Key Vault secrets.
 No more corrupted keys.

-Step 2: Load the Certificate with Magic Flags
+Step 2: Load the Certificate with the Right Flags

-Now for the fun part in the code.
-Once you fetch the Base64 strings from Key Vault, you need to load them with some special flags to get around the sandbox limitations.
+Once you fetch the Base64 strings from Key Vault, you need to load them with specific flags to work around the sandbox limitations.

 using System;